Blackprint/engine-php/README.md

 ```

 ### Register new node interface type
-An interface is designed for communicate the node handler with the JavaScript's runtime API.
+An interface is designed for communicate the node handler with the PHP's runtime API.
 Because there're no HTML to be controlled, this would be little different with the browser version.

 ```php
 $instance->registerInterface('logger', function($self, $bind){